 Icelandic Doughnuts (Kleinur) – twisted deliciousness!

-Kleinur – or Icelandic Doughnuts – are one of those pastries which no one dislikes.
+Kleinur – or Icelandic Doughnuts – is a pastry that no one dislikes.

 Ok, so.
 Kleinur isn’t a uniquely Icelandic pastry, but we’re pretty sure we love it more here.
 It is also one of those things you can always get at the distinctly Icelandic þorrablót festival.
 Kleinur (called Angel wings in English) are very popular in Scandinavian countries.
 The oldest source for it is a Danish book from the 14th century.
 Then they appeared in Danish and Icelandic cookbooks in the 18th century.
 They have been popular in Iceland ever since.
 Families often have their own family recipe with a secret ingredient, which gives them a little bit of a twist.